i18next/i18next-android/README.md

 ## Options

-The option of i18next can be access with:
+The options of i18next are accessed with:

 ```java
 Options options = i18next.getOptions()
 ```

-You can, for example, set the debug mode (to have more logs) with:
+You can, for example, enable debug mode (to have more logs) with:

 ```java
 options.setDebugMode(boolean debugMode)